3ncy/ARRS-s5/Users/observer_unit_12.md

 >> OT01: They’re pulling all of the top brass out of the city.
 All at once.
 >> OT02: Shit.

+> Which is most likely a reference to the [Ammo Shortage](https://escapefromtarkov.fandom.com/wiki/Events#:~:text=has%20been%20added.-,Ammo%20Shortage%20(25%20November%202023),-Gameplay%20Changes) ingame event from the game.

 ### file intercepted_data_0148.txt
 ```
 mJlL2R